harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 **Difficulty:** hard

-### Designing Kaggle Competitions for Questionnaire Item Harmonization
+### Designing Kaggle Competitions for Questionnaire Item Harmonisation

-This project aims to leverage the Harmony project, a tool designed for retrospective harmonization of questionnaire items, to develop and manage Kaggle competitions focused on questionnaire item harmonization.
-Design Kaggle competitions centered around questionnaire item harmonization challenges, considering various aspects such as comparing items across studies, identifying the best match for item sets, assessing the compatibility of different questionnaire versions, and comparing items written in different languages.
+This project aims to leverage the Harmony project, a tool designed for retrospective harmonisation of questionnaire items, to develop and manage Kaggle competitions focused on questionnaire item harmonisation.
+Design Kaggle competitions centered around questionnaire item harmonisation challenges, considering various aspects such as comparing items across studies, identifying the best match for item sets, assessing the compatibility of different questionnaire versions, and comparing items written in different languages.

 **Goals**

 1. **Dataset Preparation:** Prepare datasets for the competitions by curating diverse sets of questionnaire items from different studies, ensuring variability in item formats, languages, and versions.

-2. **Task Formulation:** Define clear tasks and objectives for each competition, including specific harmonization goals, evaluation metrics, and guidelines for participants.
+2. **Task Formulation:** Define clear tasks and objectives for each competition, including specific harmonisation goals, evaluation metrics, and guidelines for participants.

 3. **Competition Management:** Oversee the entire competition lifecycle, including registration, submission, evaluation, and leaderboard management.
 Ensure fairness, transparency, and integrity throughout the competition.

-4. **Community Engagement:** Foster a supportive and collaborative community of participants, mentors, and stakeholders interested in questionnaire item harmonization.
+4. **Community Engagement:** Foster a supportive and collaborative community of participants, mentors, and stakeholders interested in questionnaire item harmonisation.
 Provide guidance, resources, and support to participants throughout the competition.

-5. **Evaluation Framework:** Develop robust evaluation frameworks and scoring mechanisms to assess the effectiveness and quality of harmonization solutions submitted by participants.
+5. **Evaluation Framework:** Develop robust evaluation frameworks and scoring mechanisms to assess the effectiveness and quality of harmonisation solutions submitted by participants.

 **Expected Deliverables**

-- Well-designed Kaggle competitions addressing various aspects of questionnaire item harmonization.
+- Well-designed Kaggle competitions addressing various aspects of questionnaire item harmonisation.

 - Curated datasets representing diverse questionnaire items for use in competitions.